brooklyncentral/clocker/docs/troubleshooting.md

 ### General

 You can find below the most common issues (and their solutions) you may face when deploy entities provided by Clocker.
-For more general troubleshooting, please check out the [Brooklyn](https://brooklyn.apache.org/v/latest/ops/troubleshooting/index.html) or [AMP](http://docs.cloudsoft.io/operations/troubleshooting/) docs.
+For more general troubleshooting, please check out the general [troubleshooting](https://brooklyn.apache.org/v/latest/ops/troubleshooting/index.html) or [AMP](http://docs.cloudsoft.io/operations/troubleshooting/) docs.

 #### Persisted State